chris-bc/esp32-gravity/README.md

 ## Bugs / Todo

+* When enabling/disabling a feature, if hopStatus is HOP_STATUS_DEFAULT then recalculate hop_millis
+* Refactor out hop_enabled - replace with isHopEnabled()
 * Move #defines into menuconfig
-* Add default hop millis - so Mana can be 5000
+* **In progress** Add default hop millis - so Mana can be 5000
 * Compact UI for flipper
 * Mana "Scream" - Broadcast known APs
 * Better support unicode SSIDs (captured, stored & printed correctly but messes up spacing in AP table - 1 japanese kanji takes 2 bytes.)